Vanderbilt University Commodore Awards

 - Developing or improving processes that resulted in significant productivity and/or cost savings improvements.

 The University Commodore Award Selection Committee is appointed by the Chief Human Resource Officer and consists of five to seven members including the committee chair.
-The committee includes the previous year’s winner and representatives from staff, administration and faculty.
+The committee includes the previous year’s winners and representatives from staff, administration and faculty.
 The committee chair will be a dean or department head.
 Any questions regarding eligibility of a nominee will be determined by the committee chair.
 A representative from Human Resources will serve as ex officio on the committee and facilitate the committee’s review work.

 |2017||Danny McKissack||Grounds Maintenance|